These Jack Daniels Honey Whiskey Cupcakes with a Boozy Drizzle are filled with boozy goodness. In the cupcake, in the frosting and in the drizzle!

 If you think this is a stretch for my Friday Cocktails, then you didn’t see just how much booze I’ve put into this concoction!
 It’s everywhere I tell ya!
 Booze in the cake, even more in the frosting and then because I wasn’t sure that was quite enough I thought an extra touch with a drizzle would be necessary.

-Really I can’t…blame it on the booze if you must but the drizzle was a great idea, this recipe for Jack Daniels Honey Whiskey Cupcakes with a Boozy Drizzle was perfect and yes, I ate some of that drizzle with a spoon!
+This recipe for Jack Daniels Honey Whiskey Cupcakes with a Boozy Drizzle was perfect and yes, I ate some of that drizzle with a spoon!

 I made these cupcakes for my daughter Lauren.
 Her birthday is tomorrow.
 Thirty years!!!
 How on earth does a 39 year old woman have a child who is 30?
 Talk about a miracle huh?
 But the real miracle is my girl.
 My sweet girl who was just living her life like so many of us when she was diagnosed with breast cancer.